Steven Lennon

-Steven Lennon (born 20 January 1988) is a Scottish footballer who plays as a forward in the Icelandic Besta-deild karla for FH.
+Steven Lennon (born 20 January 1988) is a Scottish footballer who plays as a forward for Þróttur Reykjavík, on loan from Besta-deild karla side FH.

 He has previously played for Rangers, Partick Thistle, Lincoln City, Dundalk, Newport County, Fram Reykjavík and Sandnes Ulf.

 Career

 Rangers

 Lennon was born in Irvine, North Ayrshire.
 He started off his career as a midfielder but changed to a striker, becoming a regular for the Rangers reserve team.
 He made his debut for the Rangers first team in a Scottish Premier League match against Inverness on 27 December 2006, coming on as a substitute for Nacho Novo.

 Lennon became known as a prolific goalscorer, scoring numerous goals for Rangers' under-19s in the 2006–07 season including a hat-trick in a 3–3 draw with Dundee United.
 He then scored a hat-trick in Rangers' 5–0 defeat of rivals Celtic in the Scottish Youth Cup final on 26 April 2007.

 On 3 December 2007, Lennon signed a new contract that was to have seen him tied to the club until at least 2010.

 Lennon joined Partick Thistle on loan on 16 August 2008.
 The deal lasted until 26 January 2009.

 Lennon subsequently joined English club Lincoln City on loan on 1 February 2010.
 The loan deal covered the period until the end of the 2009–10 season.
 Lennon was offered a permanent deal at Lincoln at the end of the season and despite stating he would be delighted to sign for the Imps on a permanent basis, he complained that he could not find anywhere to live in the City and missed Chris Sutton's deadline.
 Sutton withdrew the offer and Lennon returned to Rangers, where he was released at the end of his contract.